 Timing solutions with tight frequency stability over a wide temperature range are critical for applications such as Advanced Driver Assistance Systems (ADAS), Light Detection and Ranging (LiDAR), in-vehicle Ethernet and autonomous driving.
 Available in small package sizes, Microchip’s new DSA1001, DSA11x1, DSA11x5 and DSA2311 offer the highest tolerance to mechanical shock, jarring and stability in harsh environments over a frequency range of 2.3 MHz to 170 MHz.
 The devices are Automotive Electronics Council Q100 (AEC-Q100) qualified with +/-20 ppm stability over temperatures ranging from -40 to +125 degrees Celsius.

-As the industry’s first dual-output MEMS oscillator, the DSA2311 can replace two crystals or oscillators on a board.
+As the industry’s first dual automotive and output MEMS oscillator, the DSA2311 can replace two crystals or oscillators on a board.
 The device addresses board space limits, saves costs and eases the design process, enabling customers to manage their supply and consolidate their bill of materials.
 The DSA2311 comes in a concise 2.5 x 2.0 mm package and is well suited for applications that require a complex board with multiple controllers, such as infotainment systems and camera modules.

 The DSA MEMS family of devices join Microchip’s comprehensive portfolio of automotive solutions, including microcontrollers, analog products and connectivity components, giving manufacturers the ability to consolidate suppliers for system needs.
 All products are backed by Microchip’s customer-driven obsolescence policy which ensures that devices will be available for as long as customers need them.